skyzh/mini-lsm/README.md

 If you changed public API in the reference solution, you might also need to synchronize it to the starter crate.
 To do this, use `cargo x sync`.

+## Progress

+The tutorial has 8 parts (which can be finished in 7 days):

+* Day 1: Block encoding.
+SSTs are composed of multiple data blocks.
+We will implement the block encoding.
+* Day 2: SST encoding.
+* Day 3: Engine.
+In this day we will get a functional (but not persistent) key-value engine with `get`, `put`, `delete` API.
+* Day 4: Block cache.
+To reduce disk I/O and maximize performance, we will use moka-rs to build a block cache for the LSM tree.
+* Day 5: Compaction.
+Now it's time to maintain a leveled structure for SSTs.
+* Day 6: Recovery.
+We will implement WAL and manifest so that the engine can recover after restart.
+* Day 7: Bloom filter and key compression.
+They are widely-used optimizations in LSM tree structures.

+We have reference solution up to day 2 and tutorial up to day 1 for now.